szaimen/Nextcloud-NAS-Guide/README.md

 This section covers:
 1. Configure SMTP-Mail
-1. Configure the external data SSD and the external backup HDD's
+1. Configure the external data SSD/HDD and the external backup HDD's
 1. Update your server one time manually
 1. Create the daily and off-shore backups